aristides1000/calculator-PHP-Bootstrap/README.md

 # Calculator PHP Bootstrap

-> This is a Calculator project where a user has access to a functional Library and has access to the categories view, this application was made with PHP and Bootstrap.
+> This is a Calculator project where a user has access to a functional calculator, this application was made with PHP and Bootstrap.
 ![screenshot](./Screenshot_1.png)

 ## Built With